One Day in Key West Travel Guide Pins 1

 On the Atlantic coast, the following sandy stretches will welcome you:

-• Straw Hat Beach: that’s probably the most secluded Key West beach.
-It doesn’t offer amenities or a paved road but is great for escaping the crowds.
+• Straw Hat Beach: That’s probably the most secluded Key West beach.
+It doesn’t offer amenities or a paved road but it’s great for escaping the crowds.
 Note that it’s accessible only with a US military or veteran ID.

 Some of the hotels on this side of the island also offer private beach access.
-For example, Casa Marina, which is adjacent to Higgs Beach, and The Reach both offer private white-sand beaches and spectacular views over the Atlantic Ocean.
+For example, Casa Marina right next to Higgs Beach, and The Reach both offer private white-sand beaches and spectacular views over the Atlantic Ocean.

 Splash in the Shallow Waters of the Mexican Bay